Mario Brell

-Mario Brell (born 1936) Santiago-Verlag Goch 2006 is a German operatic tenor.
+Mario Brell (17 October 1936 – 8 July 2021) was a German operatic tenor.

-Life
+Life and career

-Brell was born in Hamburg and grew up in the district of Barmbek.
+Brell was born in Hamburg on 17 October 1936, and grew up in the district of Barmbek.
 First, he started an apprenticeship as a painter and varnisher.
 With his brothers he joined a male choir, the "Mozart Quartet" in Hamburg-Wandsbek, which still exists today.
 There, he was discovered and promoted by the choirmaster Ernst Haddorp, who eventually introduced him to Carl Gotthard, with whom Brell began his vocal training.

 In addition to his singing training, Brell took acting and dance lessons, at first continuing to work in his teaching profession in the construction industry.

 After only two years of training, Brell was engaged at the Theater Hof.
 Another year later, he successfully passed his final examination as an opera singer at the Hamburgische Staatsoper.